-The health and safety of every person in our schools is our primary concern and we are taking every precaution to prevent potential exposure or spread of COVID-19 within our schools.
-We are actively partnering with local health departments and closely following guidelines the Centers for Disease Control and Prevention (CDC): CDC Childcare and K-12 Guidance to guide our decisions.
+The health and safety of every person in our schools is our primary concern and we are taking every precaution to prevent potential exposure or spread of infectious diseases within our schools.
+We actively partner with local health departments and closely following guidelines the Centers for Disease Control and Prevention (CDC): CDC Childcare and K-12 Guidance to guide our decisions.

 We continue to prioritize the health and safety of all our team members while also balancing against declining case figures, increasing vaccination rates among our team members and state and local government protocols.